hepix-virtualisation/vmcaster/README.md

  * local

-This is when you share a file system with the publilc server.
+This is when you share a file system with the public server.

  * gsidcap